Getting Started at Southeast Community College

 A non-refundable service fee of $45 will be charged to your SCC student account at the time the background check is required or prior to registration for a particular course.
 The CBC will be conducted by Secured Data Services of Fremont, Nebraska.

 SCC is responsible for reporting to all affiliate institutions the results and completion of the CBC by all students who will be interacting or attending experiences at the affiliate site.
 No student will be allowed to begin an SCC clinical/practicum/internship experience if the report has not been completed.

-Please note that some programs may require specific criminal background checks and drug testing based on specific requirements for that profession.
+Please note, some programs may require specific CBCs and drug testing based on specific requirements for that profession.
 Check with Admissions or the Program of Study if you have further questions.

-Students who are not continuously enrolled will be required to submit to an additional CBC at their expense.
+Students who are not continuously enrolled will be required to submit an additional CBC at their own expense.

 - a crime of violence

 - the abuse of a child, elder, or person with a disability, or a person under the care of the student in any type of medical or mental health setting